dfols/Ultimate-Guide/README.md

 type to another.
 This can happen automatically (implicit conversion) or be performed explicitly using certain functions.

-Example of implicit conversion: When you add a number and a string, JavaScript converts the number to a string and concatenates them.
+When you add a number and a string, JavaScript converts the number to a string and concatenates them.
+This is called `implicit conversion`:

 ```javascript
 let result = 5 + "7"; // "57" as a string, not 12